 Light as a decisive element

 During an in-person visit, light is one of the most determining factors.
-Not only because of its quantity, but because of how it enters and how it is distributed in space.
+Not only because of its quantity, but by how it enters and how it is distributed in space.

 Aspects that make the difference: